Cattle slaughter in India: Post-Independence

 In 1958, a lawsuit was instigated in the Supreme Court of India regarding the constitutionality of the slaughter ban laws in the state, where Qureshi petitioned that the laws infringed on Muslim rights to freely practice their religion such as sacrificing cows on Bakr-Id day.
 The Court determined that neither the Quran nor the Hidaya mandates cow slaughter, and the Islamic texts allow a goat or camel be sacrificed instead.
 Therefore, according to the Court, a total ban on cow slaughter did not infringe on the religious freedom of Muslims under Articles 25 or 48 of its Constitution.

 In 1966, Indian independence activist Jayaprakash Narayan wrote a letter to then Prime Minister Indira Gandhi calling for a ban on cow slaughter.
 Narayan wrote, "For myself, I cannot understand why, in a Hindu majority country like India, where rightly or wrongly, there is such a strong feeling about cow-slaughter, there cannot be a legal ban".
 In the same year, the Hindu organisations started an agitation demanding a ban on the slaughter of cows.
 But Indira Gandhi did not accede to the demand.

-In July 1995, the Government of India stated before the Supreme Court that, "It is obvious that the Central Government as a whole is encouraging scientific and sustainable development of livestock resources and their efficient utilization which inter-alia includes production of quality meat for export as well as for domestic market.
-This is being done with a view of increasing the national wealth as well as better returns to the farmer."
-In recent decades, the Government has started releasing grants and loans for setting up of modern slaughter houses.
+In July 1995, the Government of India stated before the Supreme Court, 'It is obvious that the Central Government as a whole is encouraging the scientific and sustainable development of livestock resources and their efficient utilization, which, inter alia, includes the production of quality meat for export as well as for the domestic market.
+This is being done with a view to increasing national wealth as well as providing better returns to farmers.'
+In recent decades, the Government has started releasing grants and loans for the establishment of modern slaughterhouses.

 Contemporary issues

 Hygiene

 Poor hygiene and prevalence of meat-borne disease has been reported in studies of Indian cattle slaughter-houses.
 For example, in a 1976–1978 survey of 1,100 slaughtered cattle in Kerala slaughter-houses, Prabhakaran and other scholars reported, "468 cases of echinococcosis and 19 cases of cysticercosis", the former affecting 365 livers and 340 lungs.
 The cattle liver was affected by disease in 79% of cattle and the lung in 73%.

 A 2001 study by Sumanth and other scholars on cattle slaughtered in Karnataka reported more than 60% of the carcasses were infected with schistosoma eggs and worms.
 A 2007 report by Ravindran indicated over 50% of cattle slaughtered in Wayanad were infected.
+However the population size was very limited and usually restricted to a single slaughter-house, skewing the results.